fopancaldi/vmc-project/README.md

 To run a Dev container, follow the [guide](https://code.visualstudio.com/docs/devcontainers/tutorial) or, in short:
 1. Install [Docker](https://www.docker.com/).
 2. Install the VS Code Dev container [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-3. Either build the container from the window in the bottom-right that appears when VS Code is launched, or, from the top bar in VS Code, type `> Dev Containers: Rebuild and Reopen in a Container` (the command might not be exactly that, but the wording is similar).
+3. Either build the container from the window in the bottom-right that appears when VS Code is launched, or, from the top bar in VS Code, type `> Dev Containers: Build and Open in a Container`.

-# Usage (Linux, including the Dev container)
+# Usage (Linux, includes the Dev container)

 - To run the program:
     ```